 |i1 + i2 = A + δ|

 Dispersion is defined as the separation of white light into different colours when the light is passed through the prism.
 The scattering of light depends on the wavelength of the light.
 Therefore, it can be said that the degrees of deviation is dependent on the wavelengths.
 The deviation in the path of the light is inversely proportional to the wavelength.

-Refraction is deviation in the path of the light when it travels from one optical medium to the other.
-The degree of refraction depends on the wavelength of the light, different wavelengths experience different degrees of deviation.
-White light is primarily composed of light of different wavelengths (colors) viz. violet, indigo, blue, green, yellow and red with red having the highest wavelength while the violet having the lowest wavelength.
+White light is primarily composed of light of different wavelengths (colours) viz. violet, indigo, blue, green, yellow, and red with red having the highest wavelength while violet having the lowest wavelength.

-When white light is made to pass through a prism, a spectrum of seven colors is formed which shows that white light is a mixture of seven different colors.
-Prism only acts as a medium for the separation of the seven colors.
+When white light is made to pass through a prism, a spectrum of seven colours is formed which shows that white light is a mixture of seven different colours.
+Prism only acts as a medium for the separation of the seven colours.
 When light falls on the glass prism, refraction takes place.
 Since the wavelength of different components of light is different and the frequency is constant, each component gets deviated by a different angle due to the difference in velocity in the glass medium.
-The red color having the maximum wavelength deviates the least and forms the upper part of the spectrum whereas violet having the least wavelength deviates the most.
+The red colour having the maximum wavelength deviates the least and forms the upper part of the spectrum whereas violet having the least wavelength deviates the most.

-Learn more about different phenomena associated with light waves and their behavior under different conditions with the team of expert mentors at Byju’s.
+Learn more about different phenomena associated with light waves and their behaviour under different conditions with the team of expert mentors at BYJU’S.